 The future of data analytics for mid-market managers is bright because data is now accessible to all.
 The concept of data democratization is not new, and it’s not unlike other technological advances that have followed similar paths, including the role of the Internet and mobile devices.
-As data analytics solutions become more mature and custom to industry application and job functions, data analysis is available to meet everyone’s needs.
+As data analytics solutions become more mature and customized to industry application and job functions, data analysis is available to meet everyone’s needs.

 This broader access to data means business people use data to gain information specific to them, helping drive their work forward by reducing time to market, increasing product quality and meeting customer expectations.
 Adapting to this mindset of “data for all” is crucial to those in IT, accounting and sales management, who have traditionally used and controlled the data.
 Gone should be the gatekeepers and bottlenecks.
 Your teams need access to data, and the tools that can empower them to cut through the clutter, analyse what matters so they can make better business decisions.